Using elevation bands in 3D on GOHUNT Maps when e-scouting for mule deer.

 Layer stacking to showcase where I could concentrate my scouting/hunting efforts for a late-season mule deer hunt.

 When it comes to planning a hunt, there are certain things I’ve been doing for a lot of years in my digital scouting efforts for mule deer, but a bunch of those items I've kept to myself and didn't share with anyone.
 But as of recently, I’m excited to talk about it finally.
-The reason I’ve been holding back was waiting for the release of GOHUNT’s mapping application.
+The reason I’ve been holding back was waiting for the release of GOHUNT’s mapping application several years ago.
 And if you haven’t tried out GOHUNT Maps yet, it’s worth a look.
 You will be blown away at the level of detail and different tools and layers that are fully catered for all hunters.

 With that said, the following article is going to showcase some of the ways you can use Elevation Bands on a map to aid in your mule deer scouting, research, and hunt planning efforts.
 As always, while I'm a mule deer hunter through and through, you can use these same techniques for other species as well.

-One of the main aspects of my digital scouting, especially for mule deer hunting, is utilizing elevation bands to quickly narrow down an area to hunt based on the time of year I have a tag.
+One of the main aspects of my digital scouting, especially for mule deer hunting, is utilizing Elevation Bands to quickly narrow down an area to hunt based on the time of year I have a tag.
 I’m happy to say that GOHUNT has this feature in our mapping platform, both on the web version of maps and on our GOHUNT mobile app!

 Below is a summary of the elevation band breakdown on GOHUNT Maps:

-As you can see in the screenshot above, if you turn on all of the elevation layers for a state at the same time, it is basically a heat map of all the different 1,500 ft bands of elevation.
+As you can see in the screenshot above, if you turn on all of the elevation band layers for a state at the same time, it is basically a heat map of all the different 1,500 ft bands of elevation.
 Warm colors are the lowest elevations, and cooler colors showcase all the higher elevations.

 First off, I should define an elevation band in my terms.